Find Grad Schools

 13 Yearly Graduations

 The 12th most popular school in the country for history majors who are seeking their doctor's degree is University of Wisconsin - Madison.
 Each year, around 44,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The history program at University of Wisconsin - Madison awarded 13 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 13 people received their doctor's degree in history from UW - Madison.
+Of these students, 50% were women and 8% were members of underrepresented racial-ethnic groups.

 12 Yearly Graduations